markNZed/processism-react-three/storyboard.md

 ### 8.7.2.
 Animation
 The video begins with a visual sequence of dynamic relations that animate an entity within another entity.
 This animation highlights the recursive nature of the relations, forming a hierarchical loop where the processes at one level influence and are influenced by processes at another level.
 The camera might zoom in and out to show how these nested entities interact in a self-referential cycle.
 ### 8.7.3.
 Narration
-In the late 20th century, philosophy developed a concept known as post-structuralism.
-Post-structuralism emerged during a time of great debate in academia, the debate centered on human behavior as conditioned by the environment or governed by innate, universal capacities, such as language.
+In the late 20th century, philosophy introduced the concept of post-structuralism during intense debates about whether human behavior is conditioned by the environment or governed by innate, universal capacities like language.

-Post-structuralism challenged the notion of fixed structures, whether in language, society, or the mind.
-Instead os looking for internal or external structures, post-structuralism introduced the idea that structures are fluid, dynamic, and often self-referential, leading to a more complex understanding of human behavior and social systems.
+Post-structuralism challenged the notion of fixed structures in language, society, and the mind.
+Instead of looking for internal or external structures that are static, post-structuralism proposed that structures are fluid, dynamic, and often self-referential, leading to a more nuanced understanding of human behavior and social systems.

 This idea of fluid, self-referential structures aligns with the concept of impredicativity in relational biology.
 Impredicativity describes situations where a process or entity is defined in terms of itself.
 Multiple impredicative loops can form hierarchies.
-For example, consider an individual within a society.
-The individual's behavior is shaped by social norms, but these norms are themselves influenced by the collective behaviors of individuals.
+For example, consider an individual within a society: the individual's behavior is shaped by social norms, but these norms are themselves influenced by the collective behaviors of individuals.
 This creates a loop of influence, where society and the individual continuously redefine each other.

-In this visual metaphor, we see how an entity exists within another entity, each influencing the other in a self-referential cycle.
-This hierarchical impredicativity echoes the post-structuralist view that structures are not fixed but are constantly being redefined by the very elements they contain.
+In our visual metaphor, we see how an entity exists within another entity, each influencing the other in an impredicative cycle.
+This hierarchical impredicativity reflects the post-structuralist view that structures are not fixed but are constantly being redefined by the very elements they encompass.

-Post-structuralism and the concept of hierarchical impredicativity both challenge traditional, linear models of causation.
-They invite us to consider how complex systems — whether social, biological, or cognitive — are shaped by recursive, self-referential processes.
-These ideas expand our understanding of how entities relate to one another within hierarchies and how these relationships are far more interdependent than they might first appear.
-This opens up possibilities for resolving paradox such as individual agency within society, and extended cognition where the process of thinking extends beyond the boundary of an embodied brain.
+Both post-structuralism and the concept of hierarchical impredicativity challenge traditional, linear models of causation.
+They invite us to consider how complex systems — whether social, biological, or cognitive—are shaped by impredicative processes.
+These ideas expand our understanding of how entities relate to one another within hierarchies, revealing that these relationships are far more interdependent than they might initially seem.

+This perspective opens up possibilities for resolving paradoxes, such as individual agency within society or the concept of extended cognition, where the process of thinking extends beyond the boundaries of the individual mind.
+By recognizing these recursive relationships, we gain deeper insights into the interconnected nature of complex systems.

+## 8.8.
+Recap Scene: Shifting Lenses
+### 8.8.1.
+Objective
+Reinforce the importance of perspectives and relational thinking, leading into the exploration of agency, consciousness, and the self.
+### 8.8.2.
+Animation

+A lens or spotlight moves over a complex scene, highlighting different aspects of a system.
+As the lens shifts, the relationships and structures change, illustrating how perspectives alter our understanding.
+### 8.8.3.
+Narration
+We've explored how our perspectives shape the structures we perceive, emphasizing that shifting viewpoints can reveal new relationships and understandings.
+By adopting relationalism, we've recognized that meaning and truth emerge from the network of relationships rather than isolated viewpoints.

+This appreciation for the fluidity of perspectives prepares us to delve into the nature of agency, consciousness, and the self, where we'll examine how identity emerges from processes and relationships.

 # 9. Section:Agency, Consciousness, and the Self
 ## 9.1.
 Objective